dogusariturk/MaterialsFramework/docs/usage/relaxation.md

 # Geometry Optimization

-The `relax()` method, available on every calculator except `MEGNetCalculator` (which only exposes `calculate()`), performs structure optimization using ASE optimizers combined with `FrechetCellFilter` for simultaneous cell-shape and position relaxation.
+The standard `BaseCalculator.relax()` method performs structure optimization using ASE optimizers.
+Most MLIP calculators use this implementation. `MEGNetCalculator` has no `relax()` method, `RandomCalculator` is a test stub that returns the input unchanged, and `VASPCalculator` delegates optimization to VASP.

 ## Basic Usage